🗣️ Why do Chihuahuas Bark so Much? (+Tips to Handle a Barking Chihuahua)

 Ignore the barking of your Chihuahua

 If you think your Chihuahua barks to get your attention, then the best way to get them to stop is to ignore them.
 Do not give your Chihuahua any attention or response until it stops barking.
-Then, when he finally stops (even if it’s only for a few seconds), look at him and praise him so that he understands that silence is the best way to gain your attention.

 Stay calm and never raise your voice at your Chihuahua